MovieMaker93/MovieMaker93/README.md

 - Feel free to check out my [Blog](https://blog.alfor.dev/)
 - Check how to create an arm64 Hugo image for your local raspberry cluster [ARM](https://github.com/MovieMaker93/hugo-arm-site).
 - 💬 Ask me about all DevOps stuff
-- Love 3d printing and keyboard modding.
+- :computer: Love 3d printing and keyboard modding.

 # Next projects

 - Leetcode repository with solutions
-- New blog
+- New Blog
-- POC kubernates operator with kubebuilder
+- POC Kubernetes operator with Kubebuilder